 Your kitten is being affectionate.
 While most cats grow out of this, yours still finds the suckling behavior comforting.
 There is nothing wrong with him.
 The one thing you do want to prevent is his biting.
 When he bites, cease all petting.
 He will slowly begin to associate biting with less affection and will soon stop.
 There is nothing to worry about.
 Simba

 Kitten Plays Patty Cake

-I have a one and a half year old, neutered, male, Bengal cat.
+I have a 18-month-old, neutered, male, Bengal cat.
 I have only had him about two weeks.
 He had been previously owned and then returned to the breeder. for me it was love at first sight! he seems well adjusted and well behaved... we have one problem. he wants to "patty cake" the whole time he is in my lap, and he drools while he is doing it. i know he is just showing his love, but he is very rough about it. i want to be able to hold him and pet him, but it hurts. how can i discourage this without hurting his feelings?
 Dottye